-Traditionally, the Singapore Sling is made primarily from gin but the drink also contains lime juice, pineapple juice, curaçao, cherry liqueur, grenadine and Bénédictine.
-It is the grenadine and cherry liqueur which give this cocktail its colour.
+Traditionally, the Singapore Sling is made primarily from gin but the drink also contains lime juice, pineapple juice, Cointreau, cherry liqueur, grenadine and Bénédictine.
+It is the grenadine and cherry liqueur that give this cocktail its colour.
 Although there are plenty of variations on the Singapore Sling, you can replicate the official recipe used in Raffles by following the video below!

 16. Lao Khao – Thailand

 Thailand’s rice whiskey is a cheap intoxicant which will get any backpacker absolutely steaming for just a few dollars.
 Whilst it is hard to pinpoint when Lao Khao burst onto the scene, it is fair to assume (owing to it being created from rice) that it has been around for centuries.

 Despite its long-standing history, the drink didn’t start to be regulated until the 1950s when the authorities finally clocked on to the fact that this stuff is seriously strong.
 We’ll be honest, this drink has not made our list for the taste but rather the experience.
 To be frank, it tastes bloody awful.

 Avocados have exploded onto the food scene in recent years, with cool pop up stalls catering to the ever-growing vegan movement.
 Whether this is your jam or not, nothing is stopping you from enjoying the world’s trendiest fruit – especially when it comes in shake form!